Divorce in Australia: Who gets what? Why you aren’t necessarily entitled to 50/50

 If you want to try this on your own, it helps to use sticky notes with items and values on them.
 Move them around together and take photos of various options.

-In the adieu process, couples create options together using a simple drag and drop interface, and then get real-time feedback on how fair and feasible each option is based on independent legal advice that’s been received.
+In the Adieu Assist, couples create options together using a simple drag and drop interface, and then get real-time feedback on how fair and feasible each option is based on independent legal advice that’s been received.
 With the right groundwork in place, we often get to an agreement in under an hour.

 Your next step